 To be truly radical is to make hope possible rather than despair convincing.Raymond Williams

 Here is a brief overview of the book as it is taking shape:

 - Chapter 1 (Invitation) begins with my personal teaching journey and a description of the research process, then lays out the book’s key concepts of creativity, imagination, hope and alternatives to present my core arguments.
 It concludes with proposing a ‘generative theory’ that opens up pedagogical spaces of possibilities.

 - Chapter 2 (Remaking Academic Identities) introduces the current HE context of neoliberal and managerialized universities and how critical pedagogy has resisted, as well as initiatives to decolonize the Westernized university and responses centered on epistemic diversity.
 I explore the subjectivities of educators involved in critical-creative teaching and then present three activities that engage students as situated subjects of (de)coloniality, as embodied individuals of whole-person learning and as connected learners in relation to their immediate environments.

-- Chapter 5 (Advocating Alternatives) explores the notion of practice within challenge-focused teaching.
+- Chapter 6 (Prefiguring Alternatives) explores the notion of practice within challenge-focused teaching.
 I critique instrumentalist and corporate employability agendas and argue for an expanded and more radical notion of social transformations that incorporates practices of prefigurative politics and ideas of the pluriverse.
 The question of whether activism can be taught in the classroom is explored through student projects designing activism campaigns on topics of their choice that begin to connect to the world outside the classroom, where student activism can be seen in the recent climate strikes.